 Glatopa is a clear, colorless to slightly yellow, sterile, nonpyrogenic solution for subcutaneous injection.
 Each 1 mL of glatiramer acetate solution contains 20 mg or 40 mg of glatiramer acetate and the following inactive ingredient: 40 mg of mannitol.
 The pH of the solutions is approximately 5.5 to 7.0.
 The biological activity of glatiramer acetate is determined by its ability to block the induction of experimental autoimmune encephalomyelitis (EAE) in mice.

-Glatopa is indicated for the treatment of patients with relapsing forms of multiple sclerosis.
+Glatopa is indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 DOSAGE AND ADMINISTRATION

-Glatopa is for subcutaneous use only.
+Glatopa is for subcutaneous use only using the prefilled syringe or an optional injection device [see Instructions For Use].
 Do not administer intravenously.
 The dosing schedule depends on the product strength that is selected.
 The recommended doses are:

 Glatopa 20 mg per mL and Glatopa 40 mg per mL are not interchangeable.